 ACTS UPON INTRUSION.
 Upon starting a backdoor, immediately communicate the ipnumber and port to your instructor.
 You may NOT attempt the same attack until you have been notified that it's okay to do so, but once you have been notified, you may choose to make the same attack again to determine if the target team has made successful modifications.

 USER ACCOUNTS.
 All regular system accounts must exist and remain normally usable on all three machines.
 All of the accounts that you created for the previous assignment must remain operable for the duration of this exercise, and this will be tested on a random basis.

 NORMAL SERVICES.
 Both your CentOS instance and your Debian machine must continue to provide normal user services to local users (i.e., those people with a local account on the machine itself.)
 All services configured in earlier assignments must remain running and available.
 This will be checked on a random basis.
 Don't turn on the machines for any reason.
 Your machines must also respond to ping.

 PACKET SNIFFERS.
 Packet sniffing is allowed, but only within the confines of your local network.
 You should naturally not use any passwords for your machines that you use outside of the sandboxes, as they may become compromised.

-ARP POISONING: ARP poisoning is allowed, and indeed, has historically been the most successful technique for compromising machines, but we are sharing the classroom this semester and ARP cache poisoning can be highly disruptive.
+ARP POISONING: ARP poisoning is not allowed.
+It has historically been the most successful technique for compromising machines, but we are sharing the classroom this semester and ARP cache poisoning can be highly disruptive.

 There will be one point added to your final numeric grade for this course for each backdoor successfully opened.
 I will accept a maximum of three (3) such points.